Camille Rodriguez: International career

 Rodriguez played in various youth national teams of the Philippines before earning her first international cap for the senior team in 2011 at age 16 at the 2011 AFF Women's Championship.
 She scored her first goal in the same tournament against Malaysia in 2011 but later took a break from international duty to focus on her collegiate studies.

 Rodriguez returned to national team in 2017, and was part of the squad that competed at the 2017 Southeast Asian Games and the 2018 AFC Women's Asian Cup.

+Other roles

+Rodriguez became a mental performance coach for the Ateneo Blue Eagles women's football team starting the UAAP Season 86.
+Her role later expanded to cover Ateneo's men's volleyball team.

+She has also been a game analyst for the Philippines Football League.